|

 “official historians” of capitalism have been very successful in re-writing

-its history.
 Almost all of

 today’s rich countries used tariff protection and subsidies to develop their

 industries.
-Interestingly, Britain and the USA, the two countries that are
+Interestingly, Britain and the USA, the two countries that are supposed to have reached the summit

-supposed to have reached the summit of the world economy through their
+of the world economy through their free-market, free-trade policy, are

-free-market, free-trade policy, are actually the ones that had most
+actually the ones that had most aggressively used protection and subsidies.

-aggressively used protection and subsidies.
 Contrary to the

-popular myth, Britain had been an aggressive user, and in certain areas a
+popular myth, Britain had been an aggressive user, and in certain areas a pioneer, of

-policies, although limited in scope, date back from the 14th
+limited in scope, date back from the 14th century (Edward III) and the 15th

-to woollen manufacturing, the leading industry of the time.
-England then was an exporter of raw wool to
+the time.
+England then was an exporter of raw wool to the Low Countries, and Henry VII for example tried

-raw wool exports and poaching skilled workers from the Low Countries.
-Particularly between
+to change this by taxing raw wool exports and poaching skilled workers from

 the trade policy reform of its first Prime Minister Robert Walpole in 1721

-and its adoption of free trade around 1860, Britain used very dirigiste trade
+and its adoption of free trade around 1860, Britain used very dirigiste trade and industrial policies, involving

-like Japan and Korea later used in order to develop their industries.
-During
+measures very similar to what countries like Japan and Korea later used in order to develop their industries.
+During this

-this period, it protected its industries a lot more heavily than did France,
+period, it protected its industries a lot more heavily than did France, the supposed dirigiste counterpoint to its free-trade, free-market

-argued Friedrich List, the leading German economist of the mid-19th
+system.
+Given this history, argued Friedrich List, the leading German

-century, Britain preaching free trade to less advanced countries like Germany
+economist of the mid-19th century, Britain preaching free trade to

-and the USA was like someone trying to “kick away the ladder” with which he had
+“kick away the ladder” with which he had climbed to the top.

-climbed to the top.
 List was not alone

 in seeing the matter in this light.
 Many American thinkers shared this view.